gabteles/lieutenant/README.md

 In order to give some directions to the development of this gem, the roadmap below presents in a large picture of the plans to the future (more or less ordered).

-- Projections
+- Command retry policies
+- More implementations of event store
 - Sagas
-- Command retry policies
+- Command filters
 - Better documentation
-- Command filters
-- More implementations of event store
-- Event bus hooks/filters

 ## Development